SHARE

 3. Call Catalans “Catalonians”

-The citizens of Catalonia speak a language called Catalan and are known as Catalans (Catalanes in Spanish, Catalans in French, Catalani in Italian, etc).
+The people of Catalonia speak a language called Catalan and are known as Catalans (Catalanes in Spanish, Catalans in French, Catalani in Italian, etc).
 English speakers have often used the term “Catalonians” instead, but this won’t go down well – it’s just wrong.

 3. Mix up the senyera and the estelada